Dushyantgoswami/docs/docs/index.md

 ## Why Dymension?

-### 2-Order Network Effects

-Deploying a RollApp means easily plugging into 2-order network effects.
-RollApps enjoy seamless connectivity not only with each other but also with the entire [IBC-enabled ecosystem](https://mapofzones.com/) via the dymension hub.

 ### Easy Deployment

 With dymension building a blockchain doesn't come with the overhead of bootstraping a network such as assembleing a validatodr set.
 Developers can easily deploy a blockchain as if they are running their own isolated EC2 instance while still remaining true to the decentralized, permission-less, and trust-minimized nature of the blockchain ethos.